 This is part 1 of a 2-part sequence on different aspects of how American society deals with risk.
 It is related — but only tangentially so — to a post from a year ago regarding why America’s traditional attitude toward risk might be different than the attitudes of other cultures.

 Part 2 (Fear and Control) — not yet finished when this was originally posted — is here.
-Part 2 was started first but this one was particularly germane to events then current in the news, so I posted it at that time rather than waiting for the set to be complete.
+Part 2 was started first but this one was both completed first and particularly germane to events then current in the news, so I posted it at that time rather than waiting for the set to be complete.

 27 May 2020